7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 How to Grow Microgreens with the 7x14 Kit

-Method 1: Growing with Silicone Reusable Grow Medium (Soil-Free)
+Method 1: Growing with the Reusable Silicone Grow Medium (Soil-Free)

-This is the method most home growers prefer because it's clean, simple, and the silicone lasts for hundreds of uses.
+This is the method most home growers prefer because it's clean, simple, and the silicone lasts for 20 to 30+ grow cycles with proper care.

 Step 1: Set Up Your Tray